When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 Why does an increase in mail ballots make a difference?

 Mail ballots must go through several steps before they are counted, including a review by election officials to ensure their validity.
-The process takes more time than counting ballots cast in person at a polling location — and in some states, officials are not allowed to begin until Election Day.
+That process takes more time than counting ballots cast in person at a polling location — and in some states, officials are not allowed to begin until Election Day.

 While it may be slower, there’s no evidence that mail voting leads to widespread fraud, and delayed reporting of mail ballots is not a sign of a problem with the vote.